Igneous petrology

 Igneous petrology is the study of igneous rocks—those that are formed from magma.
 As a branch of geology, igneous petrology is closely related to volcanology, tectonophysics, and petrology in general.
-The modern study of igneous rocks utilizes a number of techniques, some of them developed in the fields of chemistry, physics, or other earth sciences.
+The modern study of igneous rocks uses a number of techniques, some of them developed in the fields of chemistry, physics, or other earth sciences.
 Petrography, crystallography, and isotopic studies are common methods used in igneous petrology.

 Methods

 Determination of chemical composition

 The composition of igneous rocks and minerals can be determined via a variety of methods of varying ease, cost, and complexity.
 The simplest method is observation of hand samples with the naked eye and/or with a hand lens.
 This can be used to gauge the general mineralogical composition of the rock, which gives an insight into the composition.
 A more precise but still relatively inexpensive way to identify minerals (and thereby the bulk chemical composition of the rock) with a petrographic microscope.
 These microscopes have polarizing plates, filters, and a conoscopic lens that allow the user to measure a variety of crystallographic properties.
 Another method for determining mineralogy is to use X-ray diffraction, in which a powdered sample is bombarded by X-rays, and the resultant spectrum of crystallographic orientations is compared to a set of standards.
 One of the most precise ways of determining chemical composition is by the use of an electron microprobe, in which tiny spots of materials are sampled.
 Electron microprobe analyses can detect both bulk composition and trace element composition.